How to Transfer Property Ownership in Pakistan: Step-by-Step Guide

 Step 3: Update Ownership Records

-Lastly, the title document issuing-authority updating the owner’s name to the legal heirs (successors).
+Lastly, the title document issuing authority updates the owner’s name to the legal heirs (successors).

 With that, they remove the previous owner’s name.

-Hence, they issue you the title document with updated owners.
+Therefore, they issue you the title document reflecting the updated owners.

 I have a question: How do you sell a minor’s property?